 Afterwards, the leisure suit man runs onto the boardwalk before he confronts a pair of thugs and offers them $5,000 if they can take out his pursuer.
-Shortly after his takes him leave, Jane gets the fiends attention by firing a shot onto Mountain’s shoulder before she easily beats them up.
-From there, she chases the guy into a funhouse before tackles him and delivers her own beatdown before dragging the goon out.
+Shortly after his takes him leave, Jane gets the fiends’ attention by firing a shot onto Mountain’s shoulder before she easily beats them up.
+From there, she chases the guy into a funhouse before she tackles him and delivers her own beatdown and drags the goon out.

 We open to a bathroom within the 22 Brides’ headquarters as Jane thanks Hardkiss and her fellow compatriots for letting her stay over while her apartment undergoes some renovations.
 Hardkiss assures her that she’s always welcome, especially after she greatly helped Lulu with her recent situation.
 After taking a shower, Vasko has to head out for an undercover assignment.